 More details about pot hole repair actions and timescales

-Our Code of Practice for Highway Safety Inspections gives full details of how we inspect roads and respond to potholes and other road defects.
+Our Code of Practice for Highway Safety Inspections (PDF, 700KB gives full details of how we inspect roads and respond to potholes and other road defects.

 Level 2 - maintaining and protecting the network (patching)